MicrosoftDocs/learn/learn-pr/azure/migrate-java-app-azure-kubernetes-service/includes/app-containerization-overview.md

 ![App Containerization process overview](../media/process-overview.png)

-In the next sections of this module, you'll setup a sample two-tier Java web application and use Azure Migrate App Containerization to containerize and migrate the application to AKS.
+In the subsequent sections of this module, you'll set up a sample two-tier Java web application and use Azure Migrate: App Containerization to containerize and migrate the application to AKS.